-- 52 percent of teachers say they have no time during the school day to review data. - 21 percent of teachers say they lack needed training on how to use data to support teaching and learning. - 62 percent of district administrators identify "understanding how to use data to improve teaching practices and student learning experiences" as a priority within their district for in-service or external teaching training.
+- 52 percent of teachers say they have no time during the school day to review data. - 21 percent of teachers say they lack needed training on how to use data to support teaching and learning.

+- 72 percent of teachers use data to collaborate with other teachers to support student learning. - 65 percent use data to communicate with parents about their child's progress in school. - 57 percent use data to communicate with each student about his or her strengths and learning needs. - 62 percent of district administrators identify "understanding how to use data to improve teaching practices and student learning experiences" as a priority within their district for in-service or external teaching training.